topdan/www/ruby-on-rails/progress-bars.html.md

 * Would you allow multiple progress bars on the same screen?
 * Can the user cancel the background process?

 All easily built on top of this initial implementation, but I'll leave them to you.
-Feel free to contact me with any questions or comments at [dan@topdan.com](mailto:dan@topdan.com).
+Feel free to contact me with any questions or comments at [dan@cunning.cc](mailto:dan@cunning.cc).